-People doing what makes sense to them includes many variables.
-This series of posts will help familiarize you with the DISC portion of those variables.
-Much of our seemingly random behavior can actually be traced to our wiring.
-The DISC Profile or DISC traits reveals common behavior in a person.
-When you get familiar with these characteristics, you can begin to understand yourself or others, anticipate their actions and reactions, and team together more effectively.
+The DISC Profile reveals typical behavior in a person.
+When you familiarize yourself with these characteristics, you can begin to understand the people you hire or manage, anticipate their actions and reactions and team together more effectively.
 If you lead or manage others, this information is a must!

 - Is motivated